Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Conclusion

 \section{Conclusion}

 We investigate the effect of task-specific fine-tuning on the in-context learning capability of Transformers with linear attention.
-Specifically, we derive closed-form expressions for the parameters that minimize the pretraining and fine-tuning objectives, which reveal how different fine-tuning regimes induce a distinct trade-off between zero-shot and few-shot performances.
+Specifically, we derive closed-form expressions for the parameters that minimize the pretraining and fine-tuning objectives, which reveal how different fine-tuning regimes induce a distinct trade-off between zero-shot and few-shot performance.
 Our analysis shows that fine-tuning all parameters to optimize the zero-shot performance can degrade the few-shot performance.
 In contrast, restricting updates to the value matrix preserves the few-shot performance while improving the zero-shot performance.
 Furthermore, although incorporating an auxiliary few-shot loss enhances the performance on the target task, it may lead to degradation on out-of-distribution tasks.

 \paragraph{Limitations and Future Work.} Our theoretical analysis relies on linear attention models, which offer analytical tractability and enable closed-form characterization of optimal parameters and test errors, but do not capture all architectural and optimization features of Transformer models.
+Our pretraining objective is also an analytical surrogate for studying in-context learning, rather than a literal description of real-world language model pretraining.
 While experiments on the MMLU benchmark indicate that qualitatively similar phenomena may arise in large-scale models, these results should be interpreted as illustrative rather than conclusive.
-Extending the theory to more expressive attention mechanisms, such as softmax attention and multi-head architectures, and understanding how these insights generalize to broader parameter-efficient fine-tuning settings remain directions for future work.
+Extending the theory to more realistic Transformer architectures, including softmax attention, multiple layers, and MLP blocks, remains an important direction for future work.
+Finally, our notion of task similarity is defined through task vectors in the linear regression setting, and extending this notion to real-world tasks is necessary for understanding how these insights generalize to broader parameter-efficient fine-tuning settings.